ordz-404/good-ol-terminal-tools/readme.md

 # Good Ol' Terminal Tools (GoTT) BETA

 GoTT is a command line interface minecraft server management tool.
 This tool is intentionally made in a "command line" style and is an ode to old-school computing before graphic user interfaces were designed in modern computing and is reminiscent of "MS-DOS".
+Note that GoTT is in active development and there will be minor changes daily until a release version has been published.

 Special thanks and credits to Jonas Gunz for the original Source code https://github.com/kompetenzbolzen/minecraft-server-tools